 When appropriate, IL-TRM algorithms shall specify savings by end use for measures affecting multiple end uses.
+Agree.
+This is already standard practice for most TRM measures.

 When appropriate, IL-TRM algorithms shall provide approaches for calculating time-differentiated energy consumption and savings.
+Maybe.
+However, we believe this may be better done with the utility bill impact calculator that may be better able to deal with utility-specific time periods based on their specific tariffs, especially since the various time periods will vary by utility.

 The IL-TRM shall include sections specifying the efficient non-electric systems electric utilities will include in information to customers, consistent with the requirements of Section 4.
 The IL-TRM will provide the minimum requirements for efficient non-electric systems; electric utilities may choose to provide customers with information for additional efficient non-electric systems that go beyond these minimum requirements.
+Disagree.
+See Section 4 above.

 The IL-TRM shall include sections specifying the calculation of electricity and natural gas prices for an appropriate range of tariffs and/or customer classes for each utility.
 These sections shall report separately calculations for bundled service prices for customers purchasing wholesale energy from the utility, as well as for delivery prices for customers purchasing wholesale energy from unregulated suppliers.
+See above.
+We believe this is better and more efficiently maintained by the individual electric utilities.
+The TRM only undergoes updates annually.
+Given the volatility of some fuel prices, the ability to maintain up-to-date bill impact calculators will be better handled by the program administrators.

 The IL-TRM shall include sections specifying default values for prices of other fuels, with appropriate differentiation for customer types, and appropriate detail consistent with the requirements of Section 5.b.
+Disagree.
+TRM can specify the approach and data sources as appropriate for delivered fuels.
+We note that the avoided costs represent retail costs for delivered fuels already.
+However, we recognize that it may be appropriate to further disaggregate that by customer type and typical volumes purchased.
+Also, given fuel price volatility, relying on current avoided costs may be problematic rather than an objective data source (e.g., EIA) that tracks and updates values more frequently.
+The Stakeholders and electric utilities have already agreed on some appropriate sources and update periods for delivered fuels for purposes of bill impact calculations.

 At least once per year, electric utilities shall ensure that bill and cost impact calculations provided to customers, including any custom energy consumption (or savings) calculation approaches and assumptions, as specified in Section 5.a.2., are reviewed by the independent Evaluator to verify that they accurately reflect customer energy consumption and savings.
+While we are not necessarily opposed to some evaluation review, we disagree that it should be mandated on a time schedule.
+Evaluators already review samples of custom savings calculations annually.
+Given the establishment of agreed upon rate values and methods for converting energy savings to bill impacts, we do not see the need for evaluators to also review the final cost estimates.
+Further, this implies a review of a census of projects rather than a sample, which we would oppose.
+Finally, while the evaluators will review the energy savings claims for electrification projects, we believe it is unnecessary for them to also review the bill impact calculations using those energy savings.